 1. Pre-assemble the nitrous plate before you begin.
-(See Illustration B) The nitrous solenoid should be mounted towards the rear of the vehicle, while the fuel solenoid should be mounted towards the front.
-Select the horsepower setting (jetting chart is listed on the last page of these instructions) that you want to start with, insert the proper nitrous jet in the plate jet fitting marked "N2O" (CAUTION: You must always use a backup wrench when tightening the lines to the plate fittings, failure to do so could break the fittings and will void the system warranty!!!!!)
-Connect the nitrous solenoid to the plate jet fitting with the 3/16 stainless steel hardline connector.
+(See Illustration B) The nitrous solenoid(s) should be mounted towards the rear of the vehicle, while the fuel solenoid should be mounted towards the front.
+Select the horsepower setting (jetting chart is listed on the last page of these instructions) that you want to start with, insert the proper nitrous jet in the plate jet fitting marked "N2O" (CAUTION: You must always use a back-up wrench when tightening the lines to the plate fittings, failure to do so could break the fittings and will void the system warranty!!!!!)
+Connect the nitrous solenoid to the mounting plate with supplied screws.
 The nitrous solenoid can be identified by the "N2O" marked on the base.
 The Lightning solenoids are unique and special attention must be paid to the "inlet-outlet port arrangement.
 The 1/8" NPT side inlet port is the location for the N2O filter fitting, the 1/8" NPT purge port is for the optional purge valve.
 If no purge valve is used a 1/8" NPT plug is provided to block this port.
-The 1/8" NPT bottom exit port connects to the plate via Stainless hard-lines.
-Repeat this procedure for the fuel solenoid NOTE: Always check each jet for obstructions before using.
+The 1/8" NPT bottom exit port connects to the plate via 3an Stainless braided lines.
+(Single stage systems require the supplied 1/8" NPT to 3an Y-fitting to be installed in the bottom of the solenoids) Repeat this procedure for the fuel solenoid NOTE: Always check each jet for obstructions before using.
 BE SURE ALL NUTS ON SOLENOID MAGNETS ARE TIGHT!